pfennigt/e_coli_growth/01_studies/SDY006_InocG_inoc_gradient_G/README.md

 5. Environmental/experimental conditions: controlled environment (37 °C, 900 rpm shaking, gas transfer with kLa = 230 h^-1), atmosphere unchanged

-6. Describe any quality-assurance procedures performed on the data:
+6. Describe any quality-assurance procedures performed on the data: visual comparions of data curves with replicates and previous experiments, data is unchanged

 7. People involved with sample collection, processing, analysis and/or submission: Rainer Machne, Tobias Pfennig